-- 25. Where Registry determines that, if proved, the offence is likely to be identified as a Minor Offence, it will inform the student that they are under investigation for a Minor Offence and provide them the opportunity to submit any information they may wish for consideration by the Senior Faculty, who will review the case within five days.
-Once the five days have expired, Registry will send the documentation and any information from the student to a Senior Member of Faculty in the relevant faculty who has not been a party to the marking of the assessment. - 26.
-The Senior Member of Faculty shall review the documentation provided.
+- 27. In the case of an alleged Minor Offence, Registry will send the documentation and any information from the student to the relevant member(s) of senior academic staff. - 28.
+The senior academic staff will review the case within seven calendar days.
 They may, at their discretion, request further information from the faculty or the student.
-The Senior Faculty shall then determine on the balance of probability whether the misconduct has been proved.
-If the allegation is considered to be proven, the Senior Faculty will also recommend a penalty from the University's penalty tariff for a minor offence (Annex A).
-The level of penalty recommended is at the discretion of the Senior Faculty on the basis of all the circumstances of the case and the guidance contained in Annex A. Registry will notify the student by email to their University email address of the decision regarding the allegation, and if upheld the penalty to be imposed.
-They will also be advised of their right of appeal, and Registry will make the student aware of any relevant University support services for further help and guidance. - 27.
-The Senior Member of Faculty may, on their review, consider that the offence, if proven, would likely be a Major Offence.
+They shall then determine on the balance of probability whether the misconduct has been proved.
+If the allegation is considered to be proven, they will also recommend a penalty from the University's penalty tariff for a minor offence (Annex A).
+The level of penalty recommended is at the discretion of the senior academic staff, on the basis of all the circumstances of the case and the guidance contained in Annex A. Registry will notify the student by email to their University email address of the decision regarding the allegation, and if upheld the penalty to be imposed.
+They will also be advised of their right of appeal, and Registry will make the student aware of any relevant University support services for further help and guidance. - 29.
+The senior academic staff may, on their review, consider that the offence, if proven, would likely be a Major Offence.
 In this case they should return the case to Registry without decision.
 Registry will then refer the matter to an AMP.